The Bankrate promise

 - $395 annual fee

-One of the first details to note about the Capital One Venture X is its $395 annual fee, which is much lower than the annual fees charged by other premium cards.
-The up to $300 annual travel credit and up to $200 credit for vacation rentals more than make up for this fee the first year.
+One of the first details you’ll notice about the Capital One Venture X is its $395 annual fee, which is much lower than the annual fees charged by other premium cards.
+The up to $300 annual travel credit is nearly enough to make up for the annual fee on its own if you use it, and cardholders also get 10,000 bonus miles worth $100 when they renew their card each year.

-Also, note that cardholders get other valuable perks such as credit (up to $100) toward Global Entry or TSA PreCheck membership and Priority Pass Select airport lounge membership (valued at $429).
+Also, note that members get other valuable perks such as credit (up to $100) toward Global Entry or TSA PreCheck membership and Priority Pass Select airport lounge membership (valued at $469).
 Cardholders of the Capital One Venture X can also access Capital One airport lounges.

 Finally, don’t forget that Capital One miles are extremely flexible, especially for travel.
 Not only can you use your miles to cover travel charged to your account, but you can transfer miles to Capital One airline and hotel partners.
 You can even redeem your miles for cash back, statement credits, gift cards and merchandise.